-Scholar/musician, he has conducted ethnomusicological field research in Barbados, Jamaica, the Bahamas, the South Carolina Sea Islands, and Anderson County, South Carolina.
-His publications are on sacred and secular musics, rural and urban musics, traditional and contemporary musics.
-Dr. Starks served as associate editor of the International Jazz Archives Journal, as contributing editor to The Black Perspective in Music, the pioneering scholarly journal on African derived musics, and as a member of Call and Response, a think tank on African American music.
-He is a member of the Board of Directors of the Philadelphia Clef Club of Jazz and Performing Arts.
+Scholar/musician, his publications are on sacred and secular musics, rural and urban musics, traditional and contemporary musics.
+Starks served as associate editor of the International Jazz Archives Journal; as contributing editor to The Black Perspective in Music, the pioneering scholarly journal on African derived musics; as Black Scholar-in-Residence at LeMoyne College; as a member of Call and Response, a think tank on African American music; as a Carnegie Hall Advisory Scholar, and as a member of the Board of Directors of the Philadelphia Clef Club of Jazz and Performing Arts

 He has received grants from the National Endowment for the Arts and the National Endowment for the Humanities; been the recipient of the Legacy Award from the African American Museum in Philadelphia, and the recipient of the prestigious Benny Golson Jazz Master Award from Howard University.

 As an alto saxophonist, he was recognized in the Talent Deserving of Wider Recognition Category of the Down Beat International Jazz Critics Poll.
 He has performed with musicians ranging from Ghanaian master drummer Kobena Adzenyah to avant-garde trumpeter Clifford Thornton to vocalist Roy Hamilton to the Charlottesville Symphony Orchestra.